ltelab/disdrodb/docs/README.md

 # DISDRODB documentation

-DISDRODB’s documentation is built using the powerful [Sphinx](https://www.sphinx-doc.org/en/master/) framework, styled with [Book Theme](https://sphinx-book-theme.readthedocs.io/en/stable/index.html).
+DISDRODB's documentation is built using the powerful [Sphinx](https://www.sphinx-doc.org/en/master/) framework, styled with [Book Theme](https://sphinx-book-theme.readthedocs.io/en/stable/index.html).

 All documentation source files are neatly organized in the `docs/` directory within the project's repository.